javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ### Inner and outer Lexical Environment

+Now let's go on and explore what happens when a function accesses an outer variable.

-During the call, `say()` uses an outer variable, so let's look at the details of what's going on.
+During the call, `say()` uses the outer variable `phrase`, let's look at the details of what's going on.

 First, when a function runs, a new function Lexical Environment is created automatically.
 That's a general rule for all functions.
 That Lexical Environment is used to store local variables and parameters of the call.

+For instance, for `say("John")`, it looks like this (the execution is at the line, labelled with an arrow):

 <!--
     ```js